YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Introduction.md

 - Support for the animations of [SlashBlade](https://www.curseforge.com/minecraft/mc-mods/slashblade) has been added.
 Version 2.2.1 also supports [SlashBlade: Resharped](https://www.curseforge.com/minecraft/mc-mods/slashblade-resharped).
 - Armor of [Cosmetic Armor](https://www.curseforge.com/minecraft/mc-mods/cosmetic-armor-reworked) and elytra slots are supported.
 - The [SWEM (Equestrian)](https://www.curseforge.com/minecraft/mc-mods/swem) and [Parcool](https://www.curseforge.com/minecraft/mc-mods/parcool) mods are supported.
-- It is compatible with the mannequins of the [Carpet](https://www.curseforge.com/minecraft/mc-mods/carpet) and [Curtain](https://www.curseforge.com/minecraft/mc-mods/curtain) mods.
+- Compatible with the fake players of the [Carpet](https://www.curseforge.com/minecraft/mc-mods/carpet) and [Curtain](https://www.curseforge.com/minecraft/mc-mods/curtain) mods.
 - Compatible with [Touhou Little Maid](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid), which can replace the rendering model of the maid in this mod.
 Requires to use Maid mod version 1.2.0 or above.
 - Compatible with [Sophisticated Backpacks](https://modrinth.com/mod/sophisticated-backpacks), which can render the backpack of this mod.